perticascatalin/Learning/DPML/mcsp.md

 ### 4.1 All Interval Series

 This problem requires finding all the sequences consisting of 12 different pitches with 12 different intervals.
-It can fe formalized as follows:
+It can be formalized as follows:

 - variables `v_1`, `v_2` ... `v_n` with domains `[1..n]`, `[1..n]` ... `[1..n]`
 - `all_diff(v_i)`